CQCL/tket2/docs/quantum.md

 # Representation of quantum types in HUGR

-TKET makes use of the [HUGR](https://github.com/CQCL/hugr/blob/main/specification/hugr.md) IR to represent programs.
+TKET2 makes use of the [HUGR](https://github.com/CQCL/hugr/blob/main/specification/hugr.md)
+IR to represent programs.
 Here we describe how quantum operations (and the angles associated with some of them) are represented.